 The dark roast is unsuitable for those who don’t like bitter coffee

-Lucy Jo’s is the perfect medium to dark roast ideal for those looking for a drink which is not too bitter, too light, or too strong.
+Lucy Jo’s is the perfect medium to dark roast ideal for those looking for a drink that is not too bitter, too light, or too strong.
 This is made from 100% arabica beans sourced from the heart of Indonesia.
-Arabica beans are known for their low-acid levels.
-Dedicated farmers carefully handpick the beans, thoroughly cleaned, and roasted in small batches to achieve perfection.
+Arabica beans are known for their low acid levels.
+Dedicated farmers carefully handpick the beans, thoroughly cleaned them, and roast them in small batches to achieve perfection.